-Finally, unlike humans, dogs go where we want them to go (especially if you have a pig ear).
-They have long been traded across human populations like salt, spices, and other valuable goods.
+Dogs have long been traded across human populations like salt, spices, and other valuable goods.
 This means that the genetic patterns of dog migrations have as much to do with human cultural patterns as they do with the natural expansion of the species.
-In fact, Embark’s scientists have found that village dog populations can often be traced to specific European colonizing powers; the dogs in Brazil descend from Portugese dogs while those in Peru come from Spain.
-Apparently, Europeans loved their dogs so much they brought them with them wherever they went!
+In fact, Embark scientists have found that village dog populations can often be traced to specific European colonial patterns; for example, the dogs in Brazil likely descend from Portuguese dogs.

 Because domestic dogs are impacted by human culture, and because culture changes fast, unraveling the layers of dog history may actually be more difficult than the deep history of humanity.
 Our genetic tools are getting better and better, but the task is a very hard one.

-That is why Embark is committed to a scientific mission, as we aim to assemble the largest dog genetic database.
-Our ambition is not to survey only 10,000 dogs, but millions.
-With such sample sizes we may finally be able to lift the veil and unravel the mystery of the origin of our best friends.
+That’s why Embark is committed to a scientific mission, as we assemble the largest canine genetic database.
+Our goal is to analyze DNA from millions of dogs.
+With such a large amount of data about the dog genome and canine genetic diversity, we may finally be able to unravel the mystery of the origin of humankind’s best friend.